 Who can use affiliate programs, again, depends entirely on the affiliate program itself.
 Like we discussed above, some affiliate programs are very difficult to sign up to and require certain prerequisites to be met whilst others are easy to sign up to and anyone can join.
 It entirely depends on the affiliate program itself.

 Here are some examples of who can use affiliate programs:

-- Influencers: Influencers often use affiliate programs to earn commision, and brands almost exclusively create affiliate programs for influencers to use.
-Affiliate income can be a main source of revenue for influencers, so it’s important to sustain their business model.
+- Influencers: Influencers often use affiliate programs to earn commissions, and brands almost exclusively create affiliate programs for influencers to use.
+Affiliate income can be the main source of revenue for influencers, so it’s important to sustain their business model.

 - Non-Influencers: Some affiliate programs can be used by non-influencers, meaning people who don’t have a substantial following or people who just want to share a product or a brand with a few of their friends.
 Some brands offer perks to non-influencers for sharing their products with people they know, and this can be considered an affiliate program as well.

 - Businesses: Businesses can use affiliate programs to create an actual store and revenue stream.
 A great example of a brand who has used an affiliate program to create a business is Canopy.
 They curate the best products on Amazon in their store and earn affiliate commissions when their customers click through the links and purchase products from Amazon.
 If you’re interested in starting your own affiliate ecommerce store, check out our Beginner’s Guide to Creating an Affiliate Ecommerce Store article.